No deliverables this time just keep the following in mind:

 only for ProfEds, Academic Online Courses and Micromasters

-During the first two weeks be sure if all learner are active in the course and if someone isn’t active of performing bad, send a personal message to know if everything is OK.
+During the first two weeks be sure if all expected learners are active in the course.
+If someone isn’t active or performing bad, send a personal message to know if everything is OK.
+They might have trouble accessing the course.

 Announcements and Updates